ts1/flipbook-vue/README.md

 </style>
 ```

-If installed as a module,
+If installed as a module, with Vue 3.x,

 ```html
 <script>